 Scope and conditions

 This course corresponds to two weeks of university studies (80 hours) and is based on five joint course meetings.
-During the course you need to dedicate some time for reading the literature, doing some assignments and participate in group discussions.
+During the course, you need to dedicate some time to reading the literature, doing some assignments, and participating in group discussions.
 Attendance on scheduled days is mandatory.

-The course is free of charge for employees at Karolinska Institutet and county council employees who teach / supervise Karolinska Institutets' students.
-The participant should buy the course literature (if it is not available through KI library).
+The course is free for employees at Karolinska Institutet and county council employees who teach/supervise Karolinska Institutets' students.
+The participant should buy the course literature (if it is unavailable through the KI library).

-The course is aimed at those who are responsible for or involved in designing assessments.
+The course is aimed at those responsible for or involved in designing assessments.

 Course content and structure

-The course will include different types of written assessments, performance and workplace assessments, digital assessment, standard setting methods and validity and reliability.
+The course will include different types of written assessments, performance and workplace assessments, digital assessments, standard-setting methods, and validity and reliability.

 During the course, the participants should take the responsibility of learning and bring some examples about their previous exams to work on them as examples.
-All participants are given the opportunity to work with and further develop their own / authentic assessments.
+All participants are allowed to work with and further develop their own/authentic assessments.